close

 Making pupusas involves a combination of hand-shaping and griddle cooking.
 The masa harina is mixed with water to form a dough, which is then divided into small balls.
 Each ball is flattened into a thin circle, and the desired filling is placed in the center.

-See also Unveiling the Enchanting Flavors of Honduran Cuisine: A Culinary Journey
+See also Honduran Food Truck: A Culinary Adventure

 The pupusa is then folded in half, forming a half-moon shape, and the edges are sealed.
 It is then cooked on a hot griddle or comal until golden brown on both sides.